Sherwood / Drake R-4C

 rejection is better than 120dB.

-Two-filter switching with PC board & relay sockets:
+Two-filter switching with PC board, relays & sockets:

-Three-filter switching with 2 PC boards & sockets:
+Three-filter switching with 2 PC boards, relays & sockets:

 LSB & USB CF-2K/8 filter pair: